If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Best Beaches in South Rethymnon

-These are some of the top beaches you can check on the southern coast of the region…
+These are some of the top beaches you can check on Rethymnon’s southern coast:

 Agia Galini

-A well-known usually crowded seaside resort on the southern coast of Rethymnon is Agia Galini (61 km from the city of Rethymnon).
-It’s a small village with beautiful beaches as well as rugged caves that you can explore.
+A well-known -usually crowded- seaside resort on the southern coast of Rethymnon is Agia Galini (61 km from Rethymnon city).
+It’s a small village with beautiful beaches and rugged caves to explore.

 In the area, visit the ruins of an ancient Greek temple or take a long seaside walk.
 There are also camping facilities.